 The hatchery program is overseen by a partnership comprised of Simpcw’s Natural Resource Department and a Community Advisor for the Department of Fisheries and Oceans (DFO).
 The main focus of the hatchery and Simpcw’s fisheries program is the conservation, protection and management of fish populations within Simpcwúl’ecw.
 In past years, the Simpcw Fisheries Program has been involved in the following projects and tasks:

 This program focuses on the conservation and management of fish stocks within Simpcwúl’ecw.
 Starting in 1993, Simpcw First Nation received funding through the Aboriginal Fisheries Strategy in order to conduct catch monitoring.
-This allows Simcpw to not only pay attention to fish stocks in our local waterways, but also informs Simcpw members where fish is in abundance.
+This allows Simpcw to not only pay attention to fish stocks in our local waterways, but also informs Simpcw members where fish is in abundance.
 Today, Simpcw is a leader in selective fish harvesting methods within the Secwepemc Nation.
 Several local rivers and tributaries have proven to be popular for selective fishing techniques:

-This mid- to late-October event welcomes visitors from local schools, Barriere and Clearwater, and has been one of the longest-running traditions within the Simcpw community.
+This mid- to late-October event welcomes visitors from local schools, Barriere and Clearwater, and has been one of the longest-running traditions within the Simpcw community.
 2015 marked the 20th anniversary of this celebration, where the Hatchery hosts a “home cooked” lunch and showcases the Hatchery with various activities and exhibitions.

 This program, aimed at school children throughout Simpcwúl’ecw, celebrated its 11th year of operation at the Raft River Viewing Platform and the nearby (former) DFO Compound in Clearwater.
 In 2012, 654 students participated in the program, coming from the local communities of Heffley Creek, Barriere, Chu Chua, Raft River, Vavenby and Blue River.
 This 3-day program includes four stations which relay information about Simpcw Culture & Fisheries, BC Wildlife Federation Wetlands, Invasive Fish Species and a Fish Print.
 Simpcw First Nation works in partnership with the Department of Fisheries and Oceans (DFO), the District of Clearwater and the North Thompson Community Resource Centre to offer this program to local youth.